hypercolor/authenticated-router/README.md

     - [Organization Repository](#organization-repository)

 ## Motivation
 This tool helps Express developers apply middleware chains consistently across sets of APIs.
-Using Express's standard pattern for adding middleware means you will need to manually copy and paste the set of middleware for each mounted route.  `AuthenticatedRouter` lets you build groups of routes that all have the same upstream middleware applied.
+Using Express Router's standard pattern for adding middleware means you will need to manually copy and paste the set of middleware for each mounted route.  `AuthenticatedRouter` lets you build groups of routes that all have the same upstream middleware applied.

 ## Installation
 - NPM